FAQGURU/FAQGURU/topics/en/typeScript.md

 * https://stackoverflow.com/questions/12694530/what-is-typescript-and-why-would-i-use-it-in-place-of-javascript

 [[↑] Back to top](#TypeScript)
 ### What is the default access modifier for members of a class in TypeScript?
-(Senior)

 In TypeScript, each member of class is **public** by default.